HigherOrderCO/Kind/README.md

 Things you can do with Kind:
 ----------------------------

-- Compile programs and modules to several languages.
+### Compile programs and modules to several targets.

-    Why ever write code in any other language?

-    Just find what you need on Kind and compile it with `kind Main --lang`.
+Kind has an universal compiler that targets several back-ends.
+Just find what you need on Kind, and compile it with `kind Main --lang`.
+For example, to generate a QuickSort function in JavaScript, just type `kind List.quicksort --js`.
+You may never write code in any other language!
+Available targets: `--js`, `--scm`.
+Several more will be available this month.

-    Available targets:

-        --js
-        --scm
-        ...TODO

-- Create interactive, online applications.
+### Create live applications.

-    Just add a file to `base/App`.

-    Apps are available on: http://uwu.tech/
+Kind has an interconnected back-end that allows you to create rich, interactive applications without ever touching databases, TCP packets or messing with apis.
+Just add a file to `base/App` and it will be available on [http://uwu.tech/](http://uwu.tech).
+You can fork entire applications - not just the front-end, but all of it, back-end, database, and networking - in seconds.

-- Prove theorems.
+### Prove theorems.

-    To learn how, check [THEOREMS.md](THEOREMS.md).
+No, theorems are not scary things mathematicians do.
+For programmers, they're more like unit tests, except they can involve symbols, allowing you to cover infinitely many test cases.
+If you like unit tests, you'll love theorems.
+To learn more, check [THEOREMS.md](THEOREMS.md).

+### Deploy Smart-Contracts.

+(TODO) *Ethereum: we're coming for you.*

 Examples
 --------